 Remedial action reviews across all funds were undertaken quarterly throughout the year through the Remedial Action Process.
-Fund rationalisations have taken place for underused funds or funds where there is a crossover, especially where such rationalisation has led to policyholders being subject to reduced charges or being able to access a more modern fund.
+Fund rationalisations have taken place historically for underused funds or funds where there is a crossover, especially where such rationalisation has led to policyholders being subject to reduced charges or being able to access a more modern fund.
+The firm plans further fund rationalisation in the future.